Skip to main content

 Vitamin K2 may slow the progression of arterial calcification rather than fully reverse it.
 The strongest data is in postmenopausal women using 180 mcg or more of MK-7 daily.
 The benefit is real but modest, and it is part of a larger plan that includes lifestyle and lipid control.

-Vitamin K2 may help raise or maintain bone density, especially in postmenopausal women.
+Vitamin K2 may help raise or maintain bone density, particularly in postmenopausal women.
 Strength training, protein, and Vitamin D status drive most of the benefit.
 K2 plays a supporting role rather than a leading role.

 For most people, MK-7 is better because it has a longer half-life and works once daily.
-MK-4 still has roles, especially in research protocols and certain bone-targeted regimens, but it requires multiple daily doses.
+MK-4 still has roles, particularly in research protocols and certain bone-targeted regimens, but it requires multiple daily doses.

 Yes, you should take Vitamin K2 with calcium supplements when possible.
 K2 helps direct that extra calcium to bone instead of artery walls.
 We still prefer that most calcium come from food.